osmosis-labs/osmosis/x/gamm/pool-models/stableswap/README.md

 Now we want to wrap this binary search into `solve_cfmm`.
 We changed the API slightly, from what was previously denoted, to have this "y_0" term, in order to derive initial bounds.

+One complexity is that in the iterative search, we iterate over $y_f$, but then translate to $y_0$ in the internal equations.
+So we also use the

 ```python
 # solve_y returns y_out s.t.
 CFMM_eq(x_f, y_f, w) = k = CFMM_eq(x_0, y_0, w)
 # for x_f = x_0 + x_in.